Air Conditioner Repair Checklist

 If your thermostat isn’t giving a sign to your equipment to work, it won’t switch on.

 The key part is checking it’s on “cool” and not “heat.”
 Otherwise your AC will probably not turn on.
-Or you could receive hot air coming from vents since the heater is running instead.
+You could also receive hot air coming from vents since the heater is running instead.

 If you’re using a regular thermostat: